Ready to take the test? Head onto LearnX and get your Python Certification!

 Modules and Packages

-Modules in Python are simply Python files with a .py extension.
-The name of the module will be the name of the file.
-A Python module can have a set of functions, classes or variables defined and implemented.
-In the example above, we will have two files, we will have:
+Modules in Python are just Python files with a .py extension.
+The name of the module is the same as the file name.
+A Python module can have a set of functions, classes, or variables defined and implemented.
+The example above includes two files:

 The Python script

-game.py will implement the game.
-It will use the function
+game.py implements the game.
+It uses the function

 draw_game from the file